Changissnz/nu_merchant_principal/README.md

 type of way.
-Disqualification does not have to happen outright in explicit commandment, but by a silently lurking and threatening shadow of terror, loyal to the legitimitate, over those categorized by the societal institution/s to not be fit for the brand, the pride, the legitimacy, per se.
-In the second case, the prideful can challenge the incumbent of the brand labeled legitimitate, and either replace or equalize the incumbent.
+Disqualification does not have to happen outright in explicit commandment, but by a silently lurking and threatening shadow of terror, loyal to the legitimate, over those categorized by the societal institution/s to not be fit for the brand, the pride, the legitimacy, per se.
+In the second case, the prideful can challenge the incumbent of the brand labeled legitimate, and either replace or equalize the incumbent.
 Obviously, the first case of legitimacy presents fewer socio-economic challenges to the prideful, at least from their beginning.
 Nothing is